SiteTrust AI Disclosure Standard v1.0

 The standard is designed to align with emerging regulatory requirements while providing a clear, actionable framework for transparency practices.

-Tier 1 certification establishes the foundation for AI transparency through public policy commitments and basic disclosure practices.
-This tier is designed for organizations beginning their transparency journey or with limited AI usage.
+Disclose establishes the foundation for AI transparency through a structured disclosure, public AI policy, badge, and registry listing.
+This level is designed for organizations beginning their transparency journey or with limited AI usage.

 3.1.1 Published AI Usage Policy